-The District's long-term liabilities consist of general obligation bonds to provide funds for the construction of major capital facilities, maintenance tax notes, compensated absences payable, net pension liability, and net OPEB liability.
+The District's long-term liabilities consist of general obligation bonds to provide funds for the construction of major capital facilities and maintenance tax notes.
 General obligation bonds and maintenance tax notes are direct obligations and pledge the full faith and credit of the District.
 The current requirements for principal and interest expenditures for general obligation bonds are accounted for in the Debt Service Fund.
-The current requirements for maintenance tax notes and compensated absences payable are accounted for in the General Fund.
-The net pension liability is discussed in Note 8 and is funded annually through the funds impacted by the related payroll expenditures.
-The net OPEB liability is discussed in Note 9 and is funded annually through the funds impacted by the related payroll expenditures.
+The current requirements for maintenance tax notes are accounted for in the General Fund.